Active Exploration via Autoregressive Generation of Missing Data: Theoretical results

-The next step, stated as a standalone lemma, bounds the KL divergence between the true and hybrid environments by the KL divergence between the true and misspecified envoronments. \begin{lemma} For any \emph{non-repeating} selection rule $\psi$,
+The first equality is the chain rule of KL divergence and the second equality uses that the hybrid and true environments coincide for the first $t-1$ rounds. \end{proof} The next step, stated as a standalone lemma, bounds the KL divergence between the true and hybrid environments by the KL divergence between the true and misspecified environments. \begin{lemma} For any \emph{non-repeating} selection rule $\psi$,

+\end{lemma} \begin{proof} We make repeated use of the chain rule and the definitions of true, hybrid, and misspecified environment.
+The inequality uses that the hybrid environment is identical to the true environment for the first $t-1$ samples to conclude a second KL divergence is zero, and the non-negativity of KL divergences to claim that zero is a lower bound on the divergence under the misspecified environment. \end{proof} Our next lemma calculates the KL divergence between (generalized) histories under the true and misspecified environments, finding it is \emph{exactly} equal to the number of actions times the excess offline prediction loss of the misspecified sequence model $\widehat{p}$.